-The project site is not located within designated federal critical habitat.
+The project site is not located within or directly adjacent to designated federal critical habitat.
 Therefore, no impacts to critical habitat are expected.

 4.5 Impacts to Wildlife Movement Corridors

 No wildlife movement corridors were found to be present on the project site.
 No impacts are expected.